Aqsa Mahmood: ISIL

-In April 2015, Mark Rowley, the Assistant Commissioner for Specialist Operations of the Metropolitan Police Service and the concurrent Chair of the National Police Chiefs' Council Counter-Terrorism Coordination Committee, told the UK House of Commons Home Affairs Committee that security officials were close to compiling enough evidence to charge Mahmood, if she returned to the UK, or to request extradition, if she tried to settle elsewhere.
+Early in 2015, Mahmood posted a photo online of herself, standing next to young children and holding the severed head of an executed Syrian man.
+In April that year, Mark Rowley, the Assistant Commissioner for Specialist Operations of the Metropolitan Police Service and the concurrent Chair of the National Police Chiefs' Council Counter-Terrorism Coordination Committee, told the UK House of Commons Home Affairs Committee that security officials were close to compiling enough evidence to charge Mahmood, if she returned to the UK, or to request extradition, if she tried to settle elsewhere.
 On 28 September 2015 the United Nations placed her on its sanctions list, reserved for those with ties to Al Qaeda.
 UK authorities rescinded her passport, to prevent her return to the United Kingdom.